Performance Tips for Business Users

 - By collapsing secondary content that may be needed only occasionally.
 For example, when the FactBox pane on a page is collapsed, Business Central saves time from attempting to process and display all the related facts.

 - By hiding secondary content entirely from the page.
-For example, hiding Role Center parts or columns that are not used by the user, department, or organization will also improve the time needed to load the page.
+For example, hiding Role Center parts or columns that aren't used by the user, department, or organization will also improve the time needed to load the page.
 Learn more about Personalizing Your Workspace.

 Agility of navigating and entering data

-Raw speed is not the only factor that determines whether users have a pleasant and performant experience.
+Raw speed isn't the only factor that determines whether users have a pleasant and performant experience.
 Business Central provides numerous features that increase efficiency when exploring, navigating and entering data:

 - Keyboard Shortcuts